Fitness Model Ainsley Rodriguez Poses In Her Teeniest Bikini Yet, And Instagram Can’t Handle It

 “You are so beautiful.
 Perfection!” gushed a third, with two fire and a heart-eye emoji.

-In an Instagram Story accompanying the post, Ainsley cheekily flashes the peace sign as she gives the slightest of wiggles with her hips.
+In an Instagram story accompanying the post, Ainsley cheekily flashes the peace sign as she gives the slightest of wiggles with her hips.

 The fact that Ainsley has such an amazing body will come as little surprise to her fans.
 The brunette beauty often posts grueling workouts — both to show fans how to get into shape and to inspire people to exercise.

 In fact, earlier this week, Ainsley had posted a series of videos showing her working out her glutes and arms in a series of exercises with a weighted plate.
-For the gym session, she sported a pair of tight blue yoga short and a light aqua sports bra with a green band adding a pop of color.
+For the gym session, she sported a pair of tight blue yoga shorts and a light aqua sports bra with a green band adding a pop of color.

 In addition to doing some sexy squats, the stunner also exercised by twisting her waist and doing some lunges.